npnpatidar/rajasthan/docs/RAS/3_Ethics/4_Gandhian_Ethics.md

 - Basic nature of humans, not just an ideal.
 - Violent solutions are temporary and one-sided.
 Non-violent solutions are permanent and universally accepted.
 - Non-violence is NOT cowardice.
 Violence is preferable to cowardice.
 - Non-violence is based on morality and spirituality.
+Cowardice is based on helplessness and weakness.

 #### d.
 Asteya (Non-Stealing)